 While doing your own research, you should also focus on being a good role model for those around you, practicing your communication skills and active listening.

 Are leadership traits reflective of a person’s upbringing?

 While the Trait Theory of Leadership originally suggested that leaders were born, newer studies report that leadership could potentially be more to do with a person’s upbringing.
 I

-n essence, your leadership style could easily be based on your upbringing, as those that were subject to apathy, self doubt and delegation will be much different leaders than those who came from an emotional and nurturing background.
+n essence, your leadership style could easily be based on your upbringing, as those that were subject to apathy, self-doubt, and delegation will be many different leaders than those who came from an emotional and nurturing background.

 What leadership traits do you possess?

 There are tonnes of leadership traits that people can naturally possess, while others may have to practice to improve on these qualities.
 To find out what traits you already have, and which you might need to nurture, you can take a leadership traits quiz.

 You might be interested to check those related posts as well:

 - 28 Leadership Stats 2023 [about Business and the Workplace]

 - 38 Best Leadership Books to Read [on How to Become a Better Leader] in 2023